Bosporan Civil War

-The Bosporan Civil War was a war of succession that happened in the Bosporan Kingdom somewhere between 311 and 308 BCE and lasted for about a year.
+The Bosporan Civil War was a war of succession that happened in the Bosporan Kingdom sometime between 311 and 308 BCE and lasted for about a year.
 The casus belli was the death of archon Paerisades I, whose sons disputed the succession.
 These sons were Satyros II, who claimed the kingdom by virtue of being the eldest, Eumelos, who was another claimant to the throne, and Prytanis, who engaged in battle later on in support of Satyros.

 Sources and dating

 The most important source on the conflict is provided by the Bibliotheca historica, book 20 chapters 22 to 24, written more than 150 years after the fact by the Greek historian Diodorus Siculus (c.
 90–30 BCE).

 It is not known exactly when the events narrated by Diodorus happened.
 The war has been variously dated as having occurred during 309–308 BCE (one year long), within the year 309 BCE, during 311–310 BCE or during 310–309 BCE.
 In part, the difficulty in determining the period stems from the uncertainty about when king Paerisades I died: in 311 or 310 BCE.